 Ezra Prayed: After arriving in Jerusalem with the second group of exiles from Babylon, Ezra was told about the intermarriages among the priests, the Levites, and the children of Israel.
-On this day, Kislev 17, Ezra began fasting, praying, and confessing the sins of the people while bowing down in front of the Second Temple.
-Ezra 9:5
+On Kislev 17, Ezra began fasting, praying, and confessing the sins of the people while bowing down in front of the Second Temple.
+Ezra 9:5.

 Pagan Wives: After three days of fasting and praying, Ezra convened the men of Judah and Benjamin in Jerusalem.
 He exhorted those who had disobeyed God by marrying pagan women to begin to obey God by putting away those wives.
 Ezra 10:1-15

-Feast of Lights: Also known as Chanukah or Feast of Dedication.
-This is an eight-day celebration to remember God’s provision.
+Feast of Lights – Day 1: Chanukah (Feast of Dedication) is an eight-day celebration to remember God’s provision.
 After the Jewish Maccabees defeated the Syrian-Greeks, they rededicated the Temple that was defiled.
 However, there was only enough holy oil for one day to light the Lampstand in the Temple.
 By God’s provision, the one-day supply of oil lasted for eight days, giving the priest time to consecrate more oil.
-John 10:22 records that Jesus celebrated this holiday.
+John 10:22

 New Moon/New Month: The month of Tevet begins today.
 Tevet is pronounced tey-VET.

-Landing on the Mountains: After months of seeing only water, the floodwaters decreased enough for Noah and his family to see mountain peaks.
-Genesis 8:5
+Mountains: After months of seeing only water, the floodwaters decreased enough for Noah and his family to see mountain peaks.
+Genesis 8:5.